parasoft/parasoft-demo-app/README.md

     > * A client with `demo-app-client` as id and `DzOS5Y4iRmHIQH6ntTGHj78PpFEjUKLo` as secret.
     > * Valid redirect URI set as `*`, which allows redirection to any URI.

+4. Stop the Keycloak server and prepare to import the realm data.
-4. Run command line in root directory of Keycloak to import predefined realm data.
+5. Run command line in root directory of Keycloak to import predefined realm data.
     ```
     bin/kc.[sh|bat] import --file path/to/demo-app-realm.json
     ```
+6. Restart Keycloak server.
-5. If Keycloak server is not running on *localhost:8081*, make sure to change `spring.security.oauth2.client.provider.keycloak.realm-uri` property value in **application.properties** file.
+7. If Keycloak server is not running on *localhost:8081*, make sure to change `spring.security.oauth2.client.provider.keycloak.realm-uri` property value in **application.properties** file.
-6. Start the demo application and choose to log in with OAuth 2.0.
+8. Start the demo application and choose to log in with OAuth 2.0.

 ### Using SOAtest OAuth 2.0 Authentication (Authorization Code type)